-Getting feedback from other people is one of the best ways to learn.
-Peer feedback enables you to receive constructive comments from colleagues.
+Getting feedback from other people is one of the best ways to learn Peer feedback enables you to receive constructive comments from colleagues.
 It needs to be both verbal and written - so that you can reflect on it in your Learning Review and use the comments to help you develop your skills.
 Please note that testimony should also be used to inform your self-review.
 You can use peer feedback documents to show how you have demonstrated certain assessment criteria.

-Testimony evidence can also include a supervisor's report, peer feedback on case presentations and group discussions including contributions to seminars, group-work and group training supervision and client evaluation/feedback.
+Testimony evidence will also include a supervisor's report.
+It could also include peer feedback on case presentations and group discussions and feedback on contributions to seminars, group-work and group training supervisor's supervision.